 From facilitating oceanographic data and information exchange to creating policy tools on integrated coastal area management, IOC works with national and sub-national authorities within its Member States to develop technical and human capacities toward designing ocean-based adaptation and mitigation strategies.

 IOC was fully mobilized during the 21st Conference of Parties to the UN Framework Convention on Climate Change (UNFCCC COP 21) and will proactively assist Member States in implementing the Paris Agreement.

 The task is clear: to engage with the policy, research and civil society communities for more effective integration of ocean perspectives into climate change mitigation and adaptation mechanisms, while also promoting the importance of a robust scientific knowledge base to support policy development.

-IOC climate change programmes include:
+IOC climate change programmes and projects include:

 - GOOS, Global Ocean Observing System

 - GO-SHIP Global Ocean Ship Based Hydrographic Investigations Programme

 - GCRMN (Climate Change and Ecosystems, Coral Reefs)